MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@okanoRegulationUnderlyingHierarchical2019.md

 ## Introduction

 Bacteria grown on multiple carbon substrates often consume them sequentially, using some only after others are depleted [1,2] .
-This ‘hierarchical’ order of utilization has been studied most intensely in Escherichia coli [1,3–5] , particularly through the iconic diauxic growth on lactose and glucose [6, 7] . #Project/PaperSON [[Data Collection - EColi - Nutrient Limitation]]
+This ‘hierarchical’ order of utilization has been studied most intensely in Escherichia coli [1,3–5] , particularly through the iconic diauxic growth on lactose and glucose [6, 7] . #Project/PaperSON [[Data Collection - EColi - Physiology]]

-However, several studies have demonstrated that mixtures of carbon substrates that are utilized hierarchically in batch cultures are utilized simultaneously in carbon-limited chemostat cultures [8–10]. #Project/PaperSON [[Data Collection - EColi - Nutrient Limitation]]
+However, several studies have demonstrated that mixtures of carbon substrates that are utilized hierarchically in batch cultures are utilized simultaneously in carbon-limited chemostat cultures [8–10]. #Project/PaperSON [[Data Collection - EColi - Physiology]]

-Similarly, if multiple substrates are present at low concentrations, they are often utilized simultaneously even in batch culture [8,11–13]. #Project/PaperSON [[Data Collection - EColi - Nutrient Limitation]]
+Similarly, if multiple substrates are present at low concentrations, they are often utilized simultaneously even in batch culture [8,11–13]. #Project/PaperSON [[Data Collection - EColi - Physiology]]

-Intriguingly, hierarchical utilization appears to be limited to combinations of glycolytic substrates: gluconeogenic substrates tend to be co-utilized with other substrates [14] #Project/PaperSON [[Data Collection - EColi - Nutrient Limitation]]
+Intriguingly, hierarchical utilization appears to be limited to combinations of glycolytic substrates: gluconeogenic substrates tend to be co-utilized with other substrates [14] #Project/PaperSON [[Data Collection - EColi - Physiology]]

 ## Results